-In the LHMC, just like in any other hospital in Sierra Leone, there is not enough nursing staff to wash, dress and feed patients in addition to medical care.
-For this reason, a condition for being admitted to hospital is that each patient must bring a 'caretaker' who can provide the aforementioned care in the hospital.
-Before the hospital kitchen project was started, there was hardly any possibility of getting food for the patients and their caretakers.
-In Yele there are no restaurants or small eateries where freshly prepared food can be purchased every day, people would already have the money for this.
-Most patients come from surrounding villages and since there is also no cooking facility where the caretakers can cook themselves, the lack of food was often a reason to leave the hospital early for medical advice.
-When the funds were available, we were able to set up a kitchen and the salaries of the cooks were at least covered for the first year.
+In the LHMC, as in every other hospital in Sierra Leone, there is not enough nursing staff to wash, dress and feed the patients in addition to medical care.
+For this reason, a condition for hospitalization is that each patient brings a 'caretaker' who can provide the above-mentioned care in the hospital.
+Before the hospital kitchen project was started, there was hardly any opportunity to obtain food for the patients and their caretakers.
+There are no restaurants or small eateries in Yele where freshly prepared food can be bought every day, people would already have money for this.
+Most patients come from surrounding villages and since there is also no cooking facilities where the caretakers can cook themselves, the lack of food was also often a reason to leave the hospital early against medical advice.
+When the means came, we were able to set up a kitchen and the salaries of the cooks are at least covered for the first year.

-Now we can offer 2018 patients and their caretakers hot meals at cost price since March.
-Also the employees of the hospital and the community around the hospital like to buy the food that is prepared in the hospital kitchen.
+Since March 2018 we have been able to offer patients and their caretakers hot meals at cost price.
+The employees of the hospital and the community around the hospital are also happy to buy the food that is prepared in the hospital kitchen.
 They pay slightly more than the patients and their caretakers.
-Mariama and Selamatu, our cooks, are also very happy with their job and enjoy getting up early in the morning to cook for everyone.
-In order to be able to continue with this kitchen project and to be able to provide our patients with a hot meal at least once a day for an affordable price (€ 0,20 per plate) we are, and especially those who do not go to medical advice earlier to home, grateful for every amount donated.
+Mariama and Selamatu, our cooks, are also very happy with their jobs and are happy to get up early in the morning to cook for everyone.
+In order to be able to continue with this kitchen project and to be able to provide our patients with a hot meal at least once a day for an affordable price (€ 0,20 per plate), we, and especially the patients who do not oppose medical advice having to go home earlier, thankful for every amount donated.